Maknee/maknee.github.io/_posts/2021-09-06-League-ML-Minimap-Detection2.md

 1. Image of minimap
 2. Positions of the champions on the minimap

+## Abstract

+This blog explores existing/current work related to minimap champion detection.
+Prior attempts fail, being built off of limited and biased data.
+I will show you in this blog how to build a simpler model trained on easy-to-obtain data that outperforms the existing work by overcoming data limitations.
+An extensive evaluation is done to show that my method is much more robust over existing work with the ability to detect all champions.

 ## Related Work

 There has been previous work that attempted to solve the problem of detecting champions on the minimap.